ctd12/Resources/Content/python.md

 ## Visual Studio Code

 **Deleting Variables** [[Stack Overflow](https://stackoverflow.com/questions/60219691/clear-variables-vs-code)]
+- Simple explanations on how to delete variables in the script or interavtice window

-Resolving errors running Jupyter notebooks in VS Code https://stackoverflow.com/questions/53244986/running-cells-requires-jupyter-notebooks-to-be-installed-error-in-vs-code
+**Resolving errors running Jupyter notebooks** [[Stack Overflow](https://stackoverflow.com/questions/53244986/running-cells-requires-jupyter-notebooks-to-be-installed-error-in-vs-code)]
+- Helpful trouble shooting methods if Jupyter notebooks are giving errors when you try and run them in VS Code.